888Poker Review and Promo Codes

 $1,500 50% deposit bonus using code WELCOME888 + Get $20 using WELCOME888

 888 Poker NJ is a regulated online poker site in New Jersey that operates under the Bally’s internet gaming license.

 Players should note that 888 Poker does not share liquidity with the international site of the same name, nor does it share traffic with 888 Poker-branded sites in Delaware.

-It does however, share liquidity with WSOP NJ, across a variety of cash games and tournaments, including lower limit cash games and sit and gos.
-The duo also combine to offer $130,000+ in guaranteed tournaments each week.
+It does, however, share liquidity with WSOP NJ, across a variety of cash games and tournaments, including lower-limit cash games and Sit ‘n Gos (SNG).
+The duo also combines to offer $130,000+ in guaranteed tournaments each week.
 Not to mention, 888 uses its same proprietary Dragonfish platform in New Jersey that it does across the Atlantic.

-WSOP/888 also boasts a fair amount of tournaments, highlighted by its $100,000+ Weekend Warriors schedule, in addition to a number of nightly majors.
-Most of the major tournaments are either re-entries or feature rebuys & add-ons, but 888 does offer a number of exclusive freezeouts at the smaller stakes.
+WSOP/888 also boasts a fair amount of tournaments, highlighted by its $100,000+ Weekend Warriors schedule, in addition to many nightly majors.
+Most of the major tournaments are either re-entries or feature rebuys and add-ons, but 888 does offer several exclusive freezeouts at the smaller stakes.

-Sign up at 888 Poker and get $20 dollars free, no 888 Poker promotional code needed!
+Sign up at 888 Poker and get $20 free no deposit poker bonus; no 888 Poker promotional code is required.

 888 online poker bonuses

 |888 Online Poker Bonus Code:||None needed for sign up or first deposit.
 Use promo code WELCOME888 for second deposit bonus|